-Some circumstances require that a laboratory may not be able to offer a particular test or suite of tests due to backlog of reagents, loss of key personnel, etc. In these instances, laboratories may elect to temporarily suspend the offering of these test to patients and their participation in proficiency testing.
+Some circumstances require that a laboratory may not be able to offer a particular test or suite of tests due to backlog of reagents, loss of key personnel, etc. In these instances, laboratories may elect to temporarily suspend the offering of these tests to patients and their participation in proficiency testing.
 The laboratory must notify CLEP of their need to temporarily suspend testing.
-Notification to the laboratory's PT provider does not replace notification to NYS CLEP.
+Notification to the laboratory's PT provider does not replace notification to CLEP.

 If the laboratory is unable to participate in two or more consecutive proficiency events for all tests included in a permit category, the category will be deleted from the laboratory permit.
 To reapply for the category, the laboratory must submit a request to add the category via eCLEP.
-The laboratory will be required to successfully participate in one proficiency test event and have an onsite survey, if applicable.
+The laboratory will be required to successfully participate in one PT event for NYS mandated PT analytes.
+An on-site survey is required for certain high-risk categories prior to permit approval.

-NYS mandated PT analytes
+NYS Mandated PT Analytes